s-damian/laravel-man-pagination/README.md

 This package is particularly useful for implementing pagination with manual SELECT queries using `DB::select()`.

-Laravel Man Pagination is a Open Source PHP library of a **simple manual pagination** (compatible with **Bootstrap 5**).
+Laravel Man Pagination is an Open Source PHP library of a **simple manual pagination** (compatible with **Bootstrap 5**).

-With this pagination, you will have no limit in a Laravel project to manage paginations.
+With this pagination, you will have no limits in a Laravel project to manage paginations.

-This pagination also allows you to generate a **per page**.
+This pagination also allows you to generate a per page form.
 This will generate a form HTML tag with a select HTML tag and clickable options.

 ### Key Features